-We are sending you these proxy materials in connection with the solicitation by the Board of Directors of Sonoco Products Company of proxies to be used at the Annual Meeting of Shareholders ("Annual Meeting") to be held on Wednesday, April 15, 2015, at 11:00 a.m.
+We are sending you these proxy materials in connection with the solicitation by the Board of Directors of Sonoco Products Company of proxies to be used at the Annual Meeting of Shareholders ("Annual Meeting") to be held on Wednesday, April 20, 2016, at 11:00 a.m.
 (Eastern time) at The Center Theater, 212 North Fifth Street, Hartsville, SC, and at any adjournment or postponement of the meeting.
-The terms "we," "our," "sonoco," and "the Company" all refer to Sonoco Products Company.
-The proxy materials are first being mailed on or about March 13, 2015.
+The terms "we," "our," "us," "Sonoco," and "the Company" all refer to Sonoco Products Company.
+The proxy materials are first being mailed on or about March 18, 2016.